Terrorism in Australia: Endeavour Hills stabbings (2014)

 On 24 September 2014, an 18-year-old man, Numan Haider, was shot and killed by police outside Endeavour Hills police station.
 Victoria Police Assistant Commissioner Luke Cornelius said Haider had been asked to come to the police station to discuss behaviour "which had been causing some concern".
 When the man arrived outside the station, he stabbed the two officers as they went to meet him.
 The two stabbed officers, one from Victoria Police and one from the Australian Federal Police, were working together as part of a joint operation on counter-terrorism between the AFP and Victoria Police.
 Haider was found to be carrying two knives and an Islamic State flag.

 Lindt Cafe siege (2014)

 On 15 December 2014, Man Haron Monis, took 17 people hostage inside a Lindt chocolate café in Martin Place, Sydney.
 He forced hostages to hold up a jihadist black flag against a window of the café.
 In the early hours of 16 December, police breached the café and fatally shot Monis following the escape of several hostages.
 Two hostages also died, while another four people, including a police officer, were injured in the incident.

+Nick O'Brien, associate professor of counter terrorism at Charles Sturt University has said Islamic State's magazine claim that the Sydney siege gunman is a righteous jihadist should not be lightly dismissed.
+Dr David Martin Jones, Senior Lecturer at the School of Government, University of Tasmania has said not to underestimate the politically destabilising intent of Monis's lone-actor violence, as it is a considered tactic and a strategic goal of ISIL.

+He had a long history of proven violence and violent threats within Australia.

+He had Shia family heritage but he had become a self-appointed Sunni cleric.
+He was a religious eccentric whose ideas had been rejected by the local Muslim community.

+He had been wanted on criminal changes in Iran, primarily related to fraud.
+Iran had notified Australia and Interpol several years earlier.

+They requested his extradition 14 years before the attack.

+He was not extradited because Australia did not have an extradition treaty with Iran.

+After the attack the Iranian ambassador said that the attack would not have happened if Monis had been extradited.

+The criminal charges were financial, but a foreign ministry told the ABC that Iran had also repeatedly discussed his psychological state with Australian officials.